quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 ---

 # **March Week 3**
+## **Wednesday: March 20**
+- 9:30  AM: Signed IN.
+- 10:45 AM: **Fixed** missing slot keys corresponding to windows, walls etc. And the jobs container is still not resilient to errors.

 ## **Tuesday: March 19**
 - 9:40  AM: Signed IN.
 - 10:00 AM: `ec renders monitor` working now.